jkamin61/UserPostify/README.md

 - **URL**: `/user/post`
 - **Method**: `POST`
 - **Description**: Authenticated users can create a post with `title` and `description`.
-The post is stored with the user's ID and creation date in the `storage/posts.json` file.
+The post is stored with the user's ID and creation date in the posts table.
 - **Authorization**: Requires a valid JWT token.

 ### 7. **View User’s Posts**